Benjamin O'Fallon: Collector

+During the early 1830s, O'Fallon purchased a partial skeleton of a fossil marine reptile from a fur trapper.
+This fossil caught the attention of German prince Maximilian of Weid-Neuwied during his 1832–1834 travels in the American West.
+He purchased the fossil and delivered it to University of Bonn naturalist Georg August Goldfuss for research, who published a study in 1845.
+This partial skeleton is the holotype specimen of Mosasaurus missouriensis.

 Personal life

 In 1823, O'Fallon married Sophie Lee, the daughter of Patrick Lee, an auctioneer from St. Louis.
 They had eight children, including: Fannie, Clark, John, William Clark, Charles Thruston, Emily Rousseau, and Ellen O'Fallon.

 His health continued to decline in the 1830s.
 He died on December 17, 1842.

 Legacy

 Fallon County, the town of Fallon, and O'Fallon Creek in Montana are named for O'Fallon.
 O'Fallons Bluff of Nebraska is named after him.
 His correspondence are among the O'Fallon Family Papers at the Beinecke Rare Book and Manuscript Library, Yale University.